Fredric Mao: Honor

-Mao won the "Best Director Award" of the Hong Kong Drama Society (香港戲劇協會) Hong Kong Drama Awards (香港舞台劇獎) five times and the Best Actor Award (Tragedy/Drama) twice, and was awarded the "Artist of the Year Award" by the Hong Kong Artists Guild (香港藝術家聯盟).
+Mao won the Hong Kong Drama Award for Best Director five times and the Best Actor Award (Tragedy/Drama) twice, and was awarded the "Artist of the Year Award" by the Hong Kong Artists Guild.
 In 2004, he was awarded the Bronze Bauhinia Star by the Hong Kong SAR Government, and in 2005 he was made an Honorary Fellow of the Hong Kong Academy for Performing Arts.
 In 2017, he received the Outstanding Artistic Contribution Award from the Hong Kong Arts Development Awards.
-In 2024, Professor Mao was awarded the "Lifetime Achievement Award" by the Hong Kong Drama Society at the 32nd Hong Kong Drama Awards in recognition of his outstanding achievements and contributions in various fields such as directing, acting, drama education and research.
+In 2024, Mao was awarded the "Lifetime Achievement Award" by the Hong Kong Drama Society at the 32nd Hong Kong Drama Awards in recognition of his outstanding achievements and contributions in various fields such as directing, acting, drama education and research.

-Family

-Mao and Amy Wu (胡美儀) registered their marriage in the United States on June 21, 2004.